-The installation of backflow prevention devices is a great way to prevent basement flooding, because the valves engage to stop rising water in the sewers from flowing back into your home.
+The installation of backflow prevention devices is a great way to prevent basement flooding because the valves engage to stop rising water in the sewers from flowing back into your home.
 To completely flood-proof your Toronto home, however, you need to install backwater valve alarms to complement the use of the devices.
 Here’s why:

 How a Backflow Prevention Valve Works

 Backflow valves work by closing off the plumbing outlets that carry water from your home so water from municipal drains can’t enter through them.
-When there’s a flood, the level of the water in the public drainage system can rise above the level of your outlets, and flow back into the house through sink drains, showers, toilets and tubs.
+When there’s a flood, the level of the water in the public drainage system can rise above the level of your outlets, and flow back into the house through sink drains, showers, toilets, and tubs.
 It’s an excellent way to prevent flooding, but it’s not enough on its own.

 Resetting the Valve After Use

-Once your backflow vale is activated, it requires resetting in order to open it up again.
+Once your backflow valve is activated, it requires resetting in order to open it up again.
 If you don’t do so you might not get flooded by water coming into your home, but you can certainly create a local flood by using water than can’t get out.
 If the valve is closed and you’re unaware of it, emptying a bathtub or having a long shower could cause an internal flood instead.